cman6397/delta_dev/README.md

 Run tests.py.
 Start the application: flask run

+##
+The application was never finished.
+This was a learning project intended to address a problem of someone close to me who is an investment advisor.
+It was my first attempt at an application.

 ## Summary:
 Delta_Dev is a web application designed for managing account billing for Investment Advisors.